alchemyplatform/aa-sdk/site/packages/aa-accounts/light-account/constructor.md

 # constructor

-To initialize an `LightSmartContractAccount`, you must provide a set of parameters detailed below.
+To initialize a `LightSmartContractAccount`, you must provide a set of parameters detailed below.

 Note that there is no difference in constructor arguments used for `LightSmartContractAccount` when compared to `SimpleSmartContractAccount`.